-Trinidad State Junior College relies on the campus community to assist with safety, medical and criminal incidents.
+Trinidad State College relies on the campus community to assist with safety, medical and criminal incidents.
 Students, staff, faculty and visitors should promptly report any safety, medical or criminal incident to law enforcement or the physical plant office as soon as possible.
 Medical and criminal incidents that occur at any campus-oriented event, internship or at one of our satellite campuses must be reported to police to maintain compliance with the State Risk Management Office as well as the Annual Security and Fire Safety Report.

-Law Enforcement on Campus: Local law enforcement in Trinidad (City of Trinidad Police Department) and Alamosa (City of Alamosa Police Department) serve as the official law enforcement agencies for TSJC.
+Law Enforcement on Campus: Local law enforcement in Trinidad (City of Trinidad Police Department) and Alamosa (City of Alamosa Police Department) serve as the official law enforcement agencies for TSC.
 These agencies respond to all activities of a criminal nature.
-In addition, the law enforcement including the Las Animas County Sherriff's Office, Alamosa County Sherriff's Office and Colorado State Patrol serve the Trinidad State Junior College Valley and Trinidad campuses.
+In addition, the law enforcement including the Las Animas County Sherriff's Office, Alamosa County Sherriff's Office and Colorado State Patrol serve the Trinidad State College Valley and Trinidad campuses.

-Campus School Resource Officers: In addition to local law enforcement, the Trinidad and Alamosa Campuses have designated full-time police officers serving as TSJC Campus Resource Officers.
-Police officers are commissioned with their respective police departments.
-These positions maintain a visible presence on campus.
-Their duties include crime prevention, response to reports, crime investigation, crime reporting, training employees and students, monitoring property and pedestrian walkways, making sure buildings are secure, checking buildings for unlocked doors and malfunctioning systems and investigating on-campus incidents.
+Campus Security: In addition to local law enforcement, the Trinidad and Alamosa Campuses have contracted with High Point Security to serve as TSC Campus Security Officers.
+Personnel maintains a visible presence on campus.
+Duties include crime prevention, response to reports, crime investigation, crime reporting, training employees and students, monitoring property and pedestrian walkways, making sure buildings are secure, checking buildings for unlocked doors and malfunctioning systems and investigating on-campus incidents.

-Adams State University (ASU) Police Department: Some Trinidad State Students live in the Adams State University, Coronado Hall.
-TSJC reports crimes related to incidents in Coronado Hall in the on-campus location section of the Valley Campus crime statistics.
+Adams State University (ASU) Police Department: Some Trinidad State students live in the Adams State University, Coronado Hall.
+TSC reports crimes related to incidents in Coronado Hall in the oncampus location section of the Valley Campus crime statistics.
 ASU PD is staffed with certified peace officers and professional staff who are dedicated to providing a safe environment and providing excellent service to the community.
 Officers are on duty 24/7 and patrol on foot, on bike, and by motor vehicle.
 Additionally, the ASU PD has access to review campus camera footage when necessary.
 ASU PD Officers are POST-certified Police Officers and do have powers of arrest and direct radio communication with other local first responders.
 ASU PD officers hold concurrent jurisdiction within Alamosa city limits with authority for the City of Alamosa Municipal Code and City of Alamosa Traffic Code.

-Campus Security Authorities: Campus Security Authorities (CSA's) are officials of Trinidad State Junior College who have significant responsibility for student and campus activities.
+Campus Security Authorities: Campus Security Authorities (CSA's) are officials of Trinidad State College who have significant responsibility for student and campus activities.
 The following list indicates positions that are designated CSA's on each campus.